-Are We Facing a World Without Work?An interview with Author of A World Without Work: Technology, Automation, and How We Should Respond
+Are We Facing a World Without Work?An interview with

 As AI and machine learning move into the workplace, predictions vary widely on the extent of transformation they will bring.
 Daniel Susskind is an economist at the University of Oxford who has spent nearly a decade studying the effects of technology on the workplace.
 BRINK’s executive editor, Tom Carver, spoke to him about his new book, A World Without Work, which argues that we’re not taking the threat of insufficient work caused by the advance of new technologies seriously enough.